ariyam/cs143_spark_hw/README.md

     $ git pull course master

+## Searching files in UNIX

+The following UNIX command will come in handy, when you need to find the location of a file.
+Example- Find location of a file named 'DiskHashedRelation.scala' in my current repository.

+    $ find ./ -name 'DiskHashedRelation.scala'

 ## Building Spark

-Once you have the pulled the code, `cd` into `{repo root}/hw3` and run `make compile`.
+Once you have the pulled the code, `cd` into `{repo root}` and run `make compile`.
 The first time you run this command, it should take a while -- `sbt` will download all the dependencies and compile all the code in Spark (there's quite a bit of code).
 Once the initial assembly commands finish, you can start your project!
 (Future builds should not take this long -- `sbt` is smart enough to only recompile the changed files, unless you run `make clean`, which will remove all compiled class files.)

 # Your Task